astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 combine_tensor = combine_tensor[..., 1:] # cut 0-dimension which is always 0s
 dispatch_mask = combine_tensor.astype(bool)
 ```
 - This mask is then used to do a gather via Einstein summation with the partitioned input tensor $x$ of size $[G, S, d]$, resulting in the final tensor of shape $[E, G, C, d]$, which is sharded across second dimension.
-Because each device has its own expert, we do an all-to-all communication of size $[E, C, d]$ to now shard the $E$ dimension instead of the $G$-dimension.
+Because each device has its own expert, we do an all-to-all communication of size $[E, C, d]$ to now shard the $E$-dimension instead of the $G$-dimension.

 ```python
 # Matmul with large boolean tensor to assign tokens to the correct expert.